pts/tinyveracrypt/README.txt

 The decrypted volume will be available as /dev/mapper/veracrypt1 (or 2 etc., specify --slot=...).

-TrueCrypt (i.e. the truecrypt command) is not able to open VeraCrypt encrypted volumes.
+TrueCrypt (i.e. the `truecrypt' command) is not able to open VeraCrypt encrypted volumes.

 Alternatively, if you have cryptsetup >= 1.6.7 installed, run this: